Characterization of Real-time Haptic Feedback from Multimodal Neural Network-based Force Estimates during Teleoperation: METHODS

 \subsection{Hardware Setup}

 A da Vinci Research Kit (dVRK) right PSM \cite{kazanzides2014dvrk}, a stereo camera assembly, and a custom artificial tissue mounting platform (Fig.\,\ref{teleop}) were used for all experiments.
-In addition, the dVRK right SSM was also used when actual teleoperation was required.
+In addition, the dVRK right SSM (Fig.\,\ref{teleop} inset) was also used when actual teleoperation was required.
 The stereo camera assembly consisted of two cameras (Flea3, FLIR Systems, Wilsonville, OR, USA) that captured 960$\times$540 images at 30\,Hz.
 On this platform, a piece of artificial tissue (Professional Skin Pad Mk1, Limbs \& Things, Savannah, GA, USA) measuring 125$\times$72$\times$3\,mm, with the silicone layer separated from the sponge layer, was clamped to a rigid base with a 6-axis force-torque sensor (Nano17, ATI Industrial Automation, Apex, NC, USA) mounted beneath.
 To ensure a tissue-like border around the manipulated artificial tissue, the same silicone material was clamped to the top and bottom border of the tissue.
-A Cadiere forceps tool was mounted on the PSM.
-Relative to the platform center, the PSM base frame was positioned 14.5\,cm to the right.
-The camera was positioned such that the left camera was centered on the middle of the tissue and its field of view cropped to 300$\times$300 before being resized to 224$\times$224 for input to the vision-based networks.
+A Cadiere forceps tool was the default tool attached to the PSM.
+The camera was oriented such that the left camera field of view was always centered on the middle of the tissue and its field of view cropped to 300$\times$300 before being resized to 224$\times$224 for input to the vision-based networks.

+To collect neural network training data and perform our force feedback experiments over different robot and camera configurations, the robot base and camera could be translated in the positive and negative x direction.
+The center (C) position was where the robot base was positioned +14.5\,cm in the x direction relative to the center line of the manipulation stage with the camera assembly centered on the stage.
+Relative to the C configuration, we defined three levels of translations of the robot base and camera assembly of 1.5cm, 3.0cm, and 4.0cm in the positive (R1-3) and negative (L1-3) x direction.
+The R and L definitions thus describe the effective translation of the manipulation stage relative to the camera assembly and robot base.
+To capture vertical translations of the stage, we defined three levels of translations of the manipulation stage of 0.635\,cm, 1.270\,cm, and 1.905\,cm in the negative z direction (Z1-3).

 Control of the robot, sensor output processing, and dynamics simulation were split between two computers networked through Robot Operating System (ROS).
 The first computer handled the dVRK low-level control, robot state sensing, and force sensing processes at 1000\,Hz.
 The second computer ran the image processing, dynamics simulation, force estimation, and high-level arm trajectory command processes.